 To try and stop this, they will try to shift their back legs away to avoid stumbling over their own feet, which looks like crabbing (side walking).

 This is most likely the origin of your Frenchies’ side walking.
 Hopefully, this will diminish as they mature and learn to gain more control of their legs.
 There is always a chance that they do not grow out of this habit, and it could be just their quirk for the rest of their lives.

 Little French Dog is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.

 Ear Problems Can Cause Sidewise Walking or Crabbing

-Your French Bulldog walking sideways can be a sign that they are suffering from some type of ear problems.
-Your Frenchies ears and its sense of balance are closely linked.
+Your French Bulldog walking sideways can signify that they are suffering from some ear problem.
+Your Frenchies’ ears and their sense of balance are closely linked.

-Balance, lets your Frenchie run and walk without stumbling, and is controlled by signals transmitted from the eyes, inner ear as well as other sensory organs into the brain.
+Balance lets your Frenchie run and walk without stumbling and is controlled by signals transmitted from the eyes, inner ear, and other sensory organs into the brain.
 Specifically, your Frenchies inner ear contains unique “sensors” that can sense the head’s rotational motion.

 Your Vet can diagnosis this disorder using an MRI or CT scan.
-However high cost associated with such treatments, make many Vets opt to symptomatically evaluate your French Bulldog to see if the symptom resolves.
+However, high costs associated with such treatments make many Vets opt to symptomatically evaluate their French Bulldog to see if the symptom resolves.